Gross motor activities for preschoolers are a MUST in my book.

 Preschoolers aren’t quite as hard as toddlers to plan activities for, but there still are some limitations to what you can do.
 And getting their little bodies moving helps a ton!

-Granted, preschoolers have much more control than a toddler does, and their academic level has jumped by leaps and bounds in only a year or so.
-So crafting and art projects come a little easier.
+Granted, preschoolers have much more control than a toddler does (due to improvements in their fine motor skills), and their academic level has jumped by leaps and bounds in only a year or so.